- Home

 What can I give to charity?

-If you think something you want to part with could be of worth to someone else, you might want to consider taking it to your local charity shop.
+If you think something you’re parting with could be of worth to someone else, you might like to consider taking it to your local charity shop.
 Knowing that your unwanted belongings will find a new home and benefit a good cause can be a relief.

 If you decide to donate items to a charity shop, it’s worth signing up for Gift Aid.
-Gift Aid allows the charity to claim back tax at no extra cost to you.
+Gift Aid allows the charity to claim back tax at no extra cost.
 You can find out how to sign up for Gift Aid on the British Heart Foundation website.

 Organisations like soup kitchens, food banks, refuges, and theatre prop departments are other good places to donate unwanted items.
 You can find out what’s needed in your local area online.